Most of the normal matter in the universe is contained in stars, planets

 and in nuclear energy systems.

-In addition, the limits of the survival of life at extreme conditions, such
+In addition, the limits of the survival of life in extreme conditions, such

-as, in the depths of ocean and on extraterrestrial worlds, remains of
+as, in the depths of the ocean and on extraterrestrial worlds, remains of

 This research area covers the nature of high-pressure and high-